mcguinlu/pathformatr/README.md

 ## To Do

+  - Better testing (not exactly sure how\!).
-Make a video demonstrating the functionality.
+  - Make a video demonstrating the functionality.